Glauburg-Stockheim station: Entrance building

 The Nidda Valley Railway is popularly known as the Stockheimer Lieschen ("Stockheim Lizzie") because there used to be a station restaurant in Glauburg-Stockheim station operated by Liesel Brand, where many passengers and railway staff stopped at the end of the line.

 After long years of neglect, the station building was privatised in 2006 and partially restored.
 The station restaurant has been modernised and reopened as a bistro.
 In the former offices, there is a model railway (Modellbahnhof Stockheim), which has a focus on the Nidda Valley Railway during the 1950s and 1960s.

 Operations

-On weekdays, Deutsche Bahn operates services on the Nidda Valley Railway every hour to Frankfurt Hauptbahnhof.
+On weekdays, Deutsche Bahn operates RB 34 services on the Nidda Valley Railway every hour to Frankfurt Hauptbahnhof.
 Additional services run to Bad Vilbel from Monday to Friday during peak hours to reduce the interval between services to half an hour.
 On Sundays the trains run every two hours only as far as Bad Vilbel.

-On the Gießen–Gelnhausen railway, services are operated by Hessische Landesbahn with GTW 2/6 sets at hourly intervals between Gießen and Gelnhausen.
+On the Gießen–Gelnhausen railway, RB 46 services are operated by Hessische Landesbahn with GTW 2/6 sets at hourly intervals between Gießen and Gelnhausen.
 In the morning peak and after lunch an extra service runs to Gelnhausen and in the evening peak an extra service runs from Gelnhausen.